franks42/clj-ns-browser/README.md

 * Seems to work well on MacOSX... tested the download/install/run in a fresh account.
 However, works "more than less" a on Lubuntu - browsing works, but for some unknown reason the "unloaded" ns don't show up there (?) - have to dive into the completion code, "stolen" from swank-clojure to see if there are any platform dependencies... (any advice/suggestion is most welcome...)

-* The browser window is a bit "jittery" - sometimes rescales window for different content of list and text-area - gota find out how to stop automatic growing.

-* code examples seem to refer to clojure 1.2 instead of 1.3, which is obvious when you bring clojuredocs up in the browser - probably issue in either clojuredocs or cd-client (?)
+* Code examples seem to refer to Clojure 1.2 instead of 1.3, which is obvious when you bring clojuredocs up in the browser.
+This is due to the current behavior of the cd-client library when querying the clojuredocs.org site live.
+Using an offline snapshot with cd-client gives Clojure 1.3 examples (not fully understood why, and there may be exceptions).

 ## Todo